somasis/shiki-colors-revival/README.md

 CSS every time GNOME's developers decide to break everything with a new minor version of GTK3, again.
 We can make upstream do all the work. :)

-## Current problems
-- I'm still learning GTK, and GNOME developers, for some god-only-knows-why reason they decided to provide pretty awful documentation.
-- Eventually this will stop working since GNOME developers will probably think that GTK 3 on non-GNOME environments is deprecated or something, and not worth their support.
-It's probably better to use Qt in the future.
-- It doesn't look exactly like the original theme; part of this is intentional, part of it is that the theme looks better, to me, than the original one.

 ## Credits
 - [Numix] by [shimmerproject]
 - [Shiki-Colors-Xfwm] by [fredbird67], modified by myself